-Box 2: Designed for scale
+Box 2: Designed for Scale

 In 2015, the MFF intervention was designed with scale in mind, to maximize its impact and reach.
-Underpinning the design, the adapted MFF toolkit streamlined family planning and reproductive health in the existing content.
+The adapted MFF toolkit included family planning, shared decision making and fatherhood in the couple dialogues.
 Its design - a light and costed package of scalable activities - included:

-- Transforming faith leaders through partnership and workshops at the national, provincial and congregational level, supporting change through denominational hierarchy.
+Transforming faith leaders through partnership and workshops at the national, provincial and congregational level, supporting change through denominational hierarchy.
 Already in place, in partnership the Faith leaders support Gender Champions in the recruitment for and running of community dialogues and provide supportive sermons to the wider congregation.
+Leaders in the congregation, they remain throughout and after implementation.

+Building capacity of Gender Champions through workshops, existing members of the congregation, Gender Champions facilitate community dialogues, support organized diffusion, and act as change agents.

+COMMUNITY DIALOGUES

-Leaders in the congregation, they remain throughout and after implementation. - 2) Building capacity of Gender Champions through workshops, working with Faith Leaders to support young couples.
-Existing members of the congregation, Gender Champions facilitate community dialogues, support organized diffusion, and act as change agents. - 3) Community dialogues, facilitated by Gender Champions, are a series of structured small group discussions that support critical reflection and support young couples to take action together on issues related to IPV, family planning, and gender equality.
-Grounded in scripture reflections, content is recognizable and relevant in the lives of participants and easily integrated in existing religious activities within congregations. - 4) Organized diffusion throughout congregations through supportive sermons, couples' stories of change, community mobilizing events, and more, to help facilitate the spread of new ideas and behaviors to the larger community.
-Events are standalone or woven into exiting community or congregational activities to maximize reach. - 5) Enabling service environment, strengthened with provider training on youth-friendly service provision, providing referrals and running a family planning/reproductive health hotline.
+Community dialogues, facilitated by Gender Champions, are a series of structured small group discussions that support critical reflection and support young couples to take action together on issues related to IPV, family planning, and gender equality.
+Grounded in scripture reflections, content is recognizable and relevant in the lives of participants and easily integrated in existing religious activities within congregations.

+ORGANIZED DIFFUSION

+Organized diffusion throughout congregations through supportive sermons, couples' stories of change, community mobilizing events, and more, to help facilitate the spread of new ideas and behaviors to the larger community.
+Events are standalone or woven into existing community or congregational activities to maximize reach.

+Enabling service environment, strengthened with provider training on youth-friendly service provision, providing referrals and running a family planning/reproductive health hotline.
 Young couples received free family planning information and advice from existing community health workers, linked to existing health service centers.

-Evidence & Learnings from the Pilot Phase
+Evidence and learnings from the pilot phase